-A total of 28 patients with Genetic Sucrase-Isomaltase Deficiency were enrolled in this randomized, multicenter, double-blind, controlled trial.
+There were a total of 28 patients with Genetic Sucrase-Isomaltase Deficiency enrolled in this randomized, multicenter, double-blind, controlled trial.
 All patients were infants or children (12 boys) between the ages of 5 months and 11.5 years (mean age, 4 years; median, 2.5 years).
 At baseline, the mean body weight of subjects was 16.5 kg.

-The trial consisted of two phases.
-The breath hydrogen phase consisted of three single-dose treatments (placebo, sacrosidase, and sacrosidase with milk).
+The trial consisted of two phases (Figure 3).
+The breath hydrogen phase consisted of three single-dose treatments (placebo, sacrosidase and sacrosidase with milk).
 Patients were subsequently randomized to one of four doses of sacrosidase for a 10-day treatment period, and crossed over to other dosages in random order until a 40-day treatment period was completed.
 Dosing of sacrosidase was weight-dependent: 1 mL/meal if weight was ≤15 kg; 2 mL/meal if >15 kg.

 Of the 28 patients in this trial who received ≥1 dose of sacrosidase, 26 (93%) completed the trial.

-In the placebo phase, 28 patients in the trial who consumed a sucrose-free diet, the percentage reporting severe or moderate gastrointestinal symptoms was as follows: 75% diarrhea, 67% gas, 60% stomach pain, and 20% nausea.
+In the placebo phase, of the 28 patients in the trial who consumed a sucrose-free diet, the percentage reporting severe or moderate gastrointestinal symptoms was as follows: 75% diarrhea, 67% gas, 60% stomach pain and 20% nausea.

-In the dose response phases, significant differences were observed between the two higher concentrations (undiluted and 1:10 dilution) and the two lower concentrations (1:100 and 1:1,000 dilution) for both of the primary outcome variables—total stools and total symptoms score.
+In the dose response phases, significant differences were observed between the two higher concentrations (undiluted and 1:10 dilution) and the two lower concentrations (1:100 and 1:1,000 dilution) for both of the primary outcome variables—total stools and total symptoms score (Figure 4).